xin-hedera/hedera-mirror-node/docs/database/README.md

   makes an account appear to own fewer NFTs than it actually does.
 This can subsequently prevent an NFT owner from being changed as part of an atomic operation.
 When the atomic operation fails, an errata record is required for the missing transactions.
-- Solution: Fixed in Hedera Services [v0.34.2](https://github.com/hashgraph/hedera-services/releases/tag/v0.34.2) on February 17, 2023.
+- Solution: Fixed in Consensus Node v0.34.2 on February 17, 2023.
 Fixed in Mirror Node in v0.74.3 by a migration that adds the missing transactions.

 ## Breaking Schema Changes Introduced in 0.96.0

 In version 0.96.0, a new database schema was introduced to handle the processing of upsertable entities.
 This change doesn't require any manual steps for new operators that use one of our initialization scripts or helm charts to configure the database.
-However, existing operators upgrading to 0.96.0 or later are required to create the schema by configuring and executing the script [here](/hedera-mirror-importer/src/main/resources/db/scripts/init-temp-schema.sh) before the upgrade.
+However, existing operators upgrading to 0.96.0 or later are required to create the schema by configuring and executing the script [here](/importer/src/main/resources/db/scripts/init-temp-schema.sh) before the upgrade.

 ```shell